 14-Not evaluating the achievement of OKRs at the end of the period

-It’s a mistake to begin another period of an evaluation of the last one.
+It’s a mistake to begin another period without an evaluation of the last one.
 At the end of the period, you must evaluate your OKR to measure your accomplishment.

 What you should never do is define your OKRs and forget them.